 The Internet of Things has threatened to change the way businesses operate for the last few years and while its uses are becoming more practical it still isn’t particularly revolutionary in its current form.
 But this will remain an area that businesses continue to invest in, developing the technology in areas that will allow for true innovation.

 An area of IoT that must be addressed is security, which falls in line with other trends in the technology industry.
 IoT devices have been notoriously easy to hack in the past, giving cyber-criminals the power to create hugely powerful Botnets, capable of crippling networks and causing mass outages.
 One reason for this is the widespread use of administrator credentials and passwords, but security systems must evolve to ensure these can no longer be exploited.
-For organisations to make a success of IoT, security will be important, consumers and businesses alike will lose confidence in the abilities of products if there is a known associate risk.
+For organisations to make a success of IoT, security will be important, consumers and businesses alike will lose confidence in the abilities of products if there is a known associated risk.

 The increasing volumes of data that many organisations are experiencing can easily become an expense, taking up space on primary storage systems, utilising stretched resources and increasing the challenges of data management.
 However, with the rise of technologies such as big data and the increasingly common use of algorithms to analyse data, data is growing in value.